45+ Apache Kafka Interview Questions 2025: Streams, Partitions & Spring Integration

 • Max effective consumers = number of partitions

-How do consumers track their position?
+How do consumers track their position with offsets?

 Properties props = new Properties();